Photo of snapchat app

 Is Snapchat Getting Sued?
 Yes — and Dolman Law Group Is Leading the Fight for Families

 Dolman Law Group is actively investigating and filing claims on behalf of children who were groomed, sexually exploited, coerced, or emotionally harmed through Snapchat.
 These are not cases involving general social media addiction.
-We are focused exclusively on sexual exploitation, grooming, sextortion, and child endangerment.
+We are focused exclusively on sexual exploitation, grooming, sextortion, child endangerment, and cases where teens were harmed by exposure to dangerous and mature content—including sexual content, nudity, drug use, and even sex trafficking.

 A growing number of families nationwide are coming forward with devastating stories about: